 How do you do that?
 Simple.
 By investing in sectors that are performing well and avoiding those that don’t.

 Alright, so imagine you just got off a nasty breakup with someone you’ve been with for the longest time.
 It’s painful, right?
 But then, it finally occurs to you that sticks and stones won’t break your bones.
 Alas!
-It’s in that moment that you start to move on.
+It’s at that moment that you start to move on.

 Recovery is to the business cycle as moving on is to relationships.
-This is when the business starts to slowly recover from the pains brought about by recession (which we’ll discuss shortly).
+This is when the business starts to slowly recover from the pains brought about by the recession (which we’ll discuss shortly).

-As a response to recession, the government is likely to undertake measures to make sure the economy recovers.
+As a response to a recession, the government is likely to undertake measures to make sure the economy recovers.
 It is in the recovery stage that these government efforts start to show visible and promising results.
 Consumer expectations start to rise, industrial production grows and interest rates lower.
 In this stage, the economy starts to expand and stabilize.
 After a while, economic growth starts to materialize, rise and strengthen.

-So let’s go back a little bit to the break-up.
+So let’s go back a little bit to the breakup.
 You’ve moved on and things start to get colorful again.
 You start to realize you’re stronger now.
 To celebrate your “rebirth” and new-found freedom, you engage yourself in a lot of things like yoga, painting, further studies, travel – you know, those things that actually make you a better person.
 These activities expand your horizons and then, you finally start dating again!
 You meet this wonderful person who is so unlike your ex and things start to flourish between you two.
 Awww.